Steve Foley (drummer): Later years

 After the Replacements disbanded, Foley joined his brother Kevin in Tommy Stinson's new group, Bash & Pop, which released one album, Friday Night Is Killing Me (1993).
 In 1997 Foley recorded Something Wonderful with Peter Lack in the band 69, later known as Wheelo.

 Foley married in 2007 and lived in south Minneapolis.
 His across-the-street neighbor was Chris Mars; they both owned BMW motorcycles.
 Wheelo reassembled in late 2007 and practiced throughout 2008; according to a bandmate, "Steve's last cymbal crash came down during a raucous, frenzied, and ridiculously silly jam in the key of 'b'."
 Foley had been sober for 15 years, but he had been medicated for depression and anxiety.
-He died at age 49 from an accidental drug overdose.
-Steve Foley is buried in Lakewood Cemetery in Minneapolis.
+He died in August 2008 at age 49 from an accidental overdose of prescription medication.
+Foley is buried at Lakewood Cemetery in Minneapolis.